mikeroyal/SQL-NoSQL-Guide/README.md

   SQL/NoSQl DB Guide
 </h1>

-#### A guide covering the SQL/NoSQL including the applications and tools that will make you a better and more efficient SQL/NoSQL developer.
+#### A guide covering SQL/NoSQL including the applications and tools that will make you a better and more efficient SQL/NoSQL developer.

 **Note: You can easily convert this markdown file to a PDF in [VSCode](https://code.visualstudio.com/) using this handy extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf).**